Banno/consumer-api-openid-connect-example/README.md

 # Prerequisites from Banno

-Before you get started with the example code, you'll need to get some credentials from your `Implementation Coordinator` at Banno.
+Before you get started with the example code, you'll need to get some credentials from [Banno](mailto:developerdocsite@banno.com).

 You'll need these credentials:
 - `client_id`